 ‘Structured data’ coming across from a CRM can often be much less troublesome than spreadsheets - mainly as spreadsheets tend to take on a life of their own.

 We’ve seen spreadsheets with “number properties” that have an error when migrated to HubSpot.
 This error usually happens because some cells have words instead of numbers.
 We also recommend checking spreadsheets that will ‘migrate to a date property’ in HubSpot.
-We’ve seen cases where words have been in number spreadsheets, and needless to say, they also create errors during migration.
+We’ve seen cases where words have been in date column in spreadsheets, and needless to say, they also create errors during migration.

 In either case, you’ll want to look at how to clean up the data.